Table of contents

 Have you been thinking about switching payroll providers?
 The beginning of the year is the best time to do it.
 By starting with a new provider at the beginning of the year, you won’t have to go through the hassle of collecting all your year-to-date and quarter-to-date information from your old provider.
 Your new payroll provider can start fresh for the new year.

-With that in mind, we’ve outlined five simple steps to transition payroll processing at the start of a new year.
+We’ve outlined five simple steps to transition payroll processing at the start of a new year.
 (Be sure to check with a professional for any details that might apply to your specific situation.)

 If you have never used a payroll provider before, you can skip to step three.